HeroClay/json-schema-to-zod-piped/README.md

-  -ml, --multiline          enable multiline: continues parsing, seperated with \n\n (default: false) -n,  --name <string>      the name of the export (default: "default") -m,  --module <string>    whether to use cjs or esm (choices: "cjs", "esm") (default: "esm") -d,  --deref              Use json-schema-ref-parser to dereference the schema (default: false) -rc, --resolve-circulars  Whether to resolve circular references while dereferencing (default: true) -d,  --defaults           use default values in the schema (default: true)
+  -ml, --multiline          enable multiline: continues parsing, seperated with \n\n (default: false) -n,  --name <string>      the name of the export (default: "default") -m,  --module <string>    whether to use cjs or esm (choices: "cjs", "esm") (default: "esm") -i,  --input              If the schema should be in or output of json (default: false)
+  -d,  --deref              Use json-schema-ref-parser to dereference the schema (default: false) -rc, --resolve-circulars  Whether to resolve circular references while dereferencing (default: true) -d,  --defaults           use default values in the schema (default: true)